C.J. Abrams Player Props: Nationals vs. Rangers

 - The pitching staff for the Rangers has a collective 8.2 K/9, which ranks 23rd in MLB.

-- The Rangers have the 10th-ranked team ERA across all MLB pitching staffs (3.95).
+- The Rangers have a 3.99 team ERA that ranks 10th across all league pitching staffs.

-- Rangers pitchers combine to allow the eighth-fewest home runs in baseball (92 total, one per game).
+- Rangers pitchers combine to allow the 10th-fewest home runs in baseball (95 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.